jaydeep099/CampusConnect/README.md

 ## Functionalities Implemented

-Club Hub offers the following functionalities:
+Campus Connect offers the following functionalities:

 1. **User Authentication:**
   - Users can register and log in to the website.